-Vocation is God’s invitation to live out love and mercy through a life of dedication.
-In the Congregation of the Sisters of Charity of Our Lady Mother of Mercy, this call is embraced by sisters, lay associates, and others united in faith, service, and commitment.
+A vocation is God’s invitation to live a life of dedication, embracing love and mercy.
+In the Congregation of the Sisters of Charity of Our Lady Mother of Mercy, sisters, lay associates, and others who share a common faith, service, and commitment embrace this call.

 How to become a Sister